MekhyW/DYNAMO-Control-App/README.md

 It is important to note that `@telegram-apps/sdk` is not intended for use outside of Telegram.

-Nevertheless, it appears to function properly.
-This is because the `src/hooks/useTelegramMock.ts` file, which is imported in the application's `Root` component, employs the `mockTelegramEnv` function to simulate the Telegram environment.
-This trick convinces the application that it is running in a Telegram-based environment.
-Therefore, be cautious not to use this function in production mode unless you fully understand its implications.

 ### Run Inside Telegram

 Although it is possible to run the application outside of Telegram, it is